New media: Globalization

-As tool for social change
+New media uses

+Social change

 Social movement media has a rich and storied history (see Agitprop) that has changed at a rapid rate since new media became widely used.
 The Zapatista Army of National Liberation of Chiapas, Mexico were the first major movement to make widely recognized and effective use of new media for communiques and organizing in 1994.
 Since then, new media has been used extensively by social movements to educate, organize, share cultural products of movements, communicate, coalition build, and more.
 The WTO Ministerial Conference of 1999 protest activity was another landmark in the use of new media as a tool for social change.
 The WTO protests used media to organize the original action, communicate with and educate participants, and was used as an alternative media source.
 The Indymedia movement also developed out of this action, and has been a great tool in the democratization of information, which is another widely discussed aspect of new media movement.
 Some scholars even view this democratization as an indication of the creation of a "radical, socio-technical paradigm to challenge the dominant, neoliberal and technologically determinist model of information and communication technologies."
 A less radical view along these same lines is that people are taking advantage of the Internet to produce a grassroots globalization, one that is anti-neoliberal and centered on people rather than the flow of capital.
 Chanelle Adams, a feminist blogger for the Bi-Weekly webpaper The Media says that in her "commitment to anti-oppressive feminist work, it seems obligatory for her to stay in the know just to remain relevant to the struggle."
 In order for Adams and other feminists who work towards spreading their messages to the public, new media becomes crucial towards completing this task, allowing people to access a movement's information instantaneously.

 Some are also skeptical of the role of new media in social movements.
 Many scholars point out unequal access to new media as a hindrance to broad-based movements, sometimes even oppressing some within a movement.
 Others are skeptical about how democratic or useful it really is for social movements, even for those with access.